Nuffield Mechanizations and Aero: Tanks

 Nuffield's first tank was the Cruiser Mk III which came out of studies of a Christie-designed tank which was obtained from the USA in 1930s.
 The first pilot vehicles were delivered in April 1937 and production vehicles, "A13 Mark I" from December 1938.
-Sixty five of these were built by Nuffield.
+Sixty-five were built by Nuffield.
 It was developed into the A13 Mk II with more armour - the Cruiser Mk IV - some of which were built by Nuffield with other British manufacturers producing the rest.
 Nuffield produced Liberty L-12 engines were used in these designs.

 To meet a requirement in 1937 for a "heavy", ie better protected, cruiser tank, Nuffield came up with a design based on the Christie suspension and Liberty engine under the General Staff specification "A16".
-A single prototype, the A16E1, was built but neither it nor the A14 design by London, Midland and Scottish Railway was taken up and the project was cancelled in 1939.
+A single prototype, the A16E1, was built but neither it nor the A14 design by London, Midland & Scottish Railway was taken up and the project was cancelled in 1939.

 In 1939 the Covenanter tank designed by LMS was ordered and Nuffield were approached about production but choose to develop their own design to meet the same specification using the Liberty and this went into service as the Crusader tank.

 While initially effective, in the harsh North Africa campaign the Crusader got a reputation for being unreliable.
 They were withdrawn from front-line service in 1942; Crusader III saw the introduction of the Mk.
 IV Liberty engine, fixing many of the reliability issues previously encountered.